EXCLUSIVE-China-owned Playtika hires banks for $1 bln U.S. IPO -sources

 China's Dada targets U.S. IPO amid Washington-Beijing tensions

-(Reporting by Anirban Sen in Bengaluru and Joshua Franklin in New York; Editing by Lisa Shumaker)
+(Reporting by Anirban Sen in Bengaluru and Joshua Franklin in New York; Editing by Lisa Shumaker and Leslie Adler)

 ((Anirban.Sen@thomsonreuters.com; (within U.S.+1 646 223 8780; outside U.S. +91 80 6182 3583);))